 The annual "shooting star" display, which is active during the last three months of the year, is actually a combination of two meteor showers — the Northern Taurids and the Southern Taurids — both associated with Comet Encke (opens in new tab).
 Skywatchers in the Northern and Southern Hemispheres will have two different peak viewing times.
 But the estimated dates have some wiggle room, because meteor rates will be consistently low throughout the meteor shower.

-In 2017, the North Taurid meteor shower will peak overnight on Nov.
-11-12 for viewers in the Northern Hemisphere.
-In the Southern Hemisphere, the South Taurid meteor shower peaked overnight on Oct.
-10, according to the American Meteor Society.
+In 2018, the South Taurid meteor shower will peak overnight on Oct.
+9-10 for the Southern Hemisphere.
+In the Northern Hemisphere, the North Taurid meteor shower peaks Nov.
+11-12, and is visible from the Northern Hemisphere.
 However, viewers in both hemispheres can still see meteors through late November, according to NASA meteor expert Bill Cooke.